ziwenkk/ziwen.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |
         I am a postdoctoral researcher at USTC.
-I am broadly interested in **galaxy formation and evolution**, and in using **weak gravitational lensing** to study the connection between galaxies and dark matter.
-My research experience includes analyzing SDSS DR7 data to investigate how different types of central galaxies relate to their host dark matter halos in the local universe.
+My research experience includes analyzing **SDSS DR7** data to investigate how different types of central galaxies relate to their host dark matter halos in the local universe.
 I have studied AGN triggering mechanisms and AGN–galaxy coevolution scenarios.
-I have also worked with UNIONS survey data to characterize PSF-related systematic effects in weak lensing measurements.
+I have also worked with **UNIONS** data to characterize PSF-related systematic effects in weak lensing measurements.
 More recently, I have investigated formation models of dwarf galaxies and their dark matter halos.

-        I am currently extending my research to **higher redshifts using data from DESI and JWST** to study early galaxy formation and evolution.
-In addition, together with my collaborators, I am planning observations to investigate the dark matter halo structures in which dwarf galaxies reside, with the goal of improving our understanding of small-scale structure formation and constraining the scattering cross-section of self-interacting dark matter (SIDM).
+        I am currently extending my research to higher redshifts using data from **DESI and JWST** to study early galaxy formation and evolution.
+In addition, together with my collaborators, I am planning **observations** to investigate the dark matter halo structures in which dwarf galaxies reside, with the goal of improving our understanding of small-scale structure formation and constraining the cross-section of self-interacting dark matter (SIDM).

         Always happy to connect and collaborate on exciting science 🔭🪐🌌
       filters: